Joe Saunders (politician)

-Joe Saunders (born April 12, 1983) is an American community activist and politician.
+Joseph Saunders (born April 12, 1983) is an American community activist and politician.
 He was a Democratic member of the Florida House of Representatives, representing the 49th District, including northern Orange County and the main campus of the University of Central Florida, from 2012 to 2014.

 History

 Saunders was born in Fort Lauderdale and attended the University of Central Florida, from which he graduated with a degree in political science in 2005.
 While in his undergraduate career, he was active on campus, serving as the President of the Gay, Lesbian, Bisexual Student Union and the co-chair of the UCF Progressive Council.
 Upon graduation, Saunders took a job as a field organizer with Equality Florida, an LGBT rights organizations.
 From 2005 - 2015 Saunders held senior level positions at the organization including Statewide Field Director, Director of Civic Engagement and program director of Equality Means Business, the country's first state-level corporate equality coalition.